M. Bison: Street Fighter series

-The main villain of Street Figher IV is Seth, an android previously created for Bison's soul to inhabit but went rogue and usurped the leadership of S.I.N., a subsidiary of Shadaloo.
+The main villain of Street Fighter IV is Seth, an android previously created for Bison's soul to inhabit but went rogue and usurped the leadership of S.I.N., a subsidiary of Shadaloo.
 It is later revealed, however, that Bison is actually the true mastermind behind the game's events, and was secretly manipulating Seth to further his own agendas before revealing himself again.
 In the near climax of the game, however, Bison tries to capture Rose again, but was forced to retreat and leave her because of Guy's interference.
 Bison appears in Street Fighter V. Shadaloo enacts a plan known as "Operation C.H.A.I.N.S." in which seven artificial satellites known as the "Black Moons" are constructed to cause various cities around the world to lose power, thereby creating commotion which fuels Bison's Psycho Power due to negative emotions.
 When the plan is ultimately foiled, a resurrected Charlie Nash sacrifices himself to weaken Bison, leaving Ryu to defeat him one last time.
 After his presumed death, a ghost empowered by Psycho Power of himself called Phantom Bison is mostly shown haunting both of his former vessels, Falke and Ed.

 Bison returns in Street Fighter 6 via downloadable content, where he previously was revealed to have bestowed Psycho Power to JP prior to Shadaloo's downfall.
 Bison's depiction is a departure from previous appearances, and he has developed amnesia.
 Bison also reveals to have saved a dying male horse by imbuing him with Psycho Power at Nayshall.
 The amnesiac Bison is later revealed to be one of the original Bison's clone bodies, who absorbs Phantom Bison and decides to take up leadership of Shadaloo once more.